 What's the solution?

-Some mums like to use a soothing nipple cream to speed up the healing process, but the only real solution is helping your baby attach properly.
+Some mums like to use a soothing nipple cream to speed up the healing process, but the only real solution is helping your baby attach or latch on properly.
 Getting positioning right is normally the answer, although tongue tie might also be the cause – ask your health visitor or midwife to check your baby's mouth.
 Watching the video above on correct attachment should help to pinpoint why you might be sore, but if your nipples continue to be painful and don't heal soon, make sure to ask for further advice from your health visitor or midwife.
 Please don’t suffer through it.

 Unfortunately sore and cracked nipples can sometimes lead to thrush.
 In this case, correcting how your baby attaches to your breast will help get rid of both problems.